hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/introduction.md

 So, we put together a practical and concise course that will introduce you to GraphQL and its core concepts.

 We will explore the fundamentals of GraphQL and what makes it especially suitable for modern applications, like its realtime capabilities!

-## Key topics and takeaways:
+## Key topics and takeaways

-import {Link} from "gatsby";

 - <Link to="/what-is-graphql/">What is GraphQL?</Link>
 - <Link to="/graphql-vs-rest/">GraphQL vs REST</Link>